aipowerorg/aipowerorg.github.io/docs/train.md

 <img src={trainui} />

 -   **Add Content**: Opens a form where you can create a new knowledge base or add content to an existing one.
--   **Sync**: Refreshes the list of knowledge bases from all your connected providers (OpenAI, Pinecone, Qdrant).
+-   **Sync**: Refreshes the list of knowledge bases from all your connected providers (OpenAI, Pinecone, and Qdrant).

 ## Create a Knowledge Base